Magazine-Search

 Continue reading Comments (0) 01.04.2008.
 22:04

-The german word "Altweibersommer" signifies "old woman summer".
-It is a meterologisches phenomenon.
-Starting in the middle of september, lasting until the end of of september, with excpetions until the end of November.
-The "Altweibersommer" is a stable weather condition in the alpine area, a warm ending of the summer.
+The "Altweibersommer" is a stable weather condition in the Alpine area, a warm ending of the summer, a fading out.
 The days are pleasantly warm, the nights already cold.

 Continue reading Comments (0) 01.09.2007.
 10:00